w3c/wai-tutorials/source/carousels/functionality.html.erb.md

   - 4.1.2
 ---

-Carusels display the one of multiple content items at a time while hiding the others.
+Carousels display the one of multiple content items at a time while hiding the others.
 They allow users to browse through them.

 ## Position slides